-Enable SSID Enable SSID broadcast if you want the router to transmit its Broadcast: SSID publicly so other wireless devices can discover it.

-Enable Wireless Enable wireless isolation to prevent connected wireless Isolation: devices from connecting to other wireless devices that are also connected to the router.

-Enter the SSID name you want to use for your wireless

-Name (SSID): network.

-Mode: Use the dropdown menu to specify the wireless mode.

-Channel: Use the dropdown menu to select the wireless channel.

-Band Width: Use the dropdown menu to select the channel bandwidth.
-If you selected the 802.11n, 802.11 b/g, or 802.11 b/g/n wireless modes, the available options are 20 MHz and 20/40 MHz.
-For the others, 20 MHz is the only option.

-Security Select a wireless security encryption option.
+- Enabled Access Use this to disable NAT on the router and turn it into an Point Mode: Access Point. - Enable Wireless: Enable SSID broadcast if you want the router to transmit its SSID publicly so other wireless devices can discover it. - Name (SSID): Enter the SSID name you want to use for your wireless network. - Mode: Use the dropdown menu to specify the wireless mode. - Channel: Use the dropdown menu to select the wireless channel. - Band Width: Use the dropdown menu to select the channel bandwidth.
+If you selected the 802.11ac, 802.11n, 802.11 b/g, or 802.11 b/g/n wireless modes, the available options are 20 MHz and 20/40 MHz.
+20/40/80MHz(Auto) For the others, 20 MHz is the only option. - Security Select a wireless security encryption option.
 You can also Options: choose to not use one by selecting None, but this is not recommended.

 Wireless security helps to prevent unauthorized users from accessing your wireless network, or seeing data being passed between the router and wireless clients.
-The GO-RTW-N300 supports two popular wireless security protocols, you should select a protocol based on the wireless clients which will be accessing your network.
+The DIR-516 supports two popular wireless security protocols, you should select a protocol based on the wireless clients which will be accessing your network.